stacyzhao/Coding-Exercise-Nulogy/README.md

 ```

 ## Examples
+To determine the total price replace the following variable with the intended
+values.
+The type of materials available are: drug, food, electronic.

 ```
 calculations.calculateTotal(base price, number of people, type of material);
 ```
-The only type of materials available are: drug, food, electronic.

 ### Example 1:
     calculations.calculateTotal(1299.99, 3, food);